 Live in Melbourne and want a getaway without spending too much?
 There are plenty of campgrounds where you can stay for free, so all your weekend escape will cost is some food money, a cheap hire car and a few jumbo bags of marshmallows (because what's a camping trip without fire roasted marshmallows?).
 And if you want to bring your four-legged friend, never fear!
 There are free dog friendly camping sites available too.

-As amazing a city as Melbourne is (and it really is), sometimes you just need to escape the hustle and bustle and get out into nature.
+As amazing as Melbourne is, sometimes you just need to escape life in the city. say good bye to the hustle and bustle, and get out into nature.
 And while the "romantic log cabin outside Melbourne" you've just spotted on AirBnb sounds incredible, the $800 a night price tag does not!
 So read on for a list of some great free camping spots outside Melbourne you can get to right now for your escape.

 1. Meredith Park, Lake Colac

 This massive campground is right next to the lake, so you will get loads of gorgeous water views and sunsets while you're chilling out by the tent.
 You can go fishing here or take a bike ride.
 The lake is also home to the Corangamite Water Skink, an endangered species of lizard, so keep an eye out for where you can camp, and if you're lucky you might be able to spot one!

 You can find this campground sheltered in a valley inside the Great Otway Forest Park.
 With picnic tables, fireplaces, caravan access, toilets and a dog-friendly policy, this site is sure to tick many campers' boxes!
 This campground is also along the Great Ocean Road, so it is a great place to base yourself for some stunning nearby hikes and views in the Great Otway National Park.

 3. Aberfeldy River, Baw Baw National Park